InitiatDev/initiat-cli/docs/SECURITY.md

 ## Zero-Knowledge Architecture

-Initiat implements a true zero-knowledge architecture where the server has no access to plaintext secrets or workspace keys.
+Initiat implements a true zero-knowledge architecture where the server has no access to plaintext secrets or project keys.
 This ensures that even if the server is compromised, your secrets remain secure.

 ### Core Principles

 1. **Client-Side Encryption**: All secrets are encrypted on the client before transmission
-2. **Server Blindness**: The server never sees plaintext secrets or workspace keys
+2. **Server Blindness**: The server never sees plaintext secrets or project keys
-3. **Key Isolation**: Workspace keys are generated client-side and never transmitted in plaintext
+3. **Key Isolation**: Project keys are generated client-side and never transmitted in plaintext
 4. **Forward Secrecy**: Compromising one device doesn't affect other devices
 5. **Audit Trail**: All operations are cryptographically signed and logged

 ### Zero-Knowledge Guarantees

 - **Secrets**: Server cannot decrypt your secrets, even with full database access
-- **Workspace Keys**: Server cannot access workspace keys, even with admin privileges
+- **Project Keys**: Server cannot access project keys, even with admin privileges
 - **Device Keys**: Private keys never leave the client device
 - **Authentication**: Passwords are never stored, only used for initial authentication